Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

-\begin{remark}[Stopping criteria] In Proposition~\ref{lem:E_a_k_sqr} we have seen that $\EE(a_k^{2}) = \tfrac1{d-1}\norm{A^{*}Av^{k} - \norm{Av^{k}}^{2} v^{k}}^{2}$, i.e. a small expectation of $a_{k}^{2}$ shows that $v^{k}$ is close to a singular vector.
+\begin{remark}[Stopping criteria] In Proposition~\ref{lem:E_a_k_sqr} we have seen that $\EE[a_k^{2} \mid v^k] = \tfrac1{d-1}\norm{A^{*}Av^{k} - \norm{Av^{k}}^{2} v^{k}}^{2}$, i.e. a small expectation of $a_{k}^{2}$ shows that $v^{k}$ is close to a singular vector.
 Furthermore, Lemma~\ref{lem:a=0-at-sing-vecs} tells us that $a_{k}=0$ only happens at right singular vectors.
-This motivates to try to use the expectation of $a_{k}^{2}$ as stopping criterion, i.e. stop if $(d-1)\EE(a_{k}^{2})\leq \varepsilon^{2}$ as a stopping criterion.
+This motivates to try to use the expectation of $a_{k}^{2}$ as stopping criterion, i.e. stop if $(d-1)\EE[a_{k}^{2}]\leq \varepsilon^{2}$ as a stopping criterion.
 It turns out to be practical to start approximating the expectation when we observe that $a_{k}^{2}$ is small: If $(d-1)a_{k}^{2}\leq\varepsilon^{2}$, resample $x^{k}$ several times and stop if the observed empirical mean obeys the same bound. \end{remark}

-\begin{remark}[Handling the case of singular values of multiplicity $d-1$] The assertion of Lemma~\ref{lem:B_Lemma}(ii) also holds in the case of a singular value of multiplicity $d-1$, such that Algorithm~\ref{alg:mafno-orth-exact} will also converge in this case: Under this assumption, there are only two distinct singular values, and we distinguish two cases: If the smaller singular value has multiplicity $d-1$, then a random initialization $v^{0}\in\sphere^{d-1}$ will almost surely give $\norm{Av^{0}}>\sigma_{2}$.
+\begin{remark}[Handling the case of singular values of multiplicity $d-1$] The assertion of Lemma~\ref{lem:B_Lemma}(ii) also holds in the case of a singular value of multiplicity $d-1$, implying that Algorithm~\ref{alg:mafno-orth-exact} will also converge in this case: Under this assumption, there are only two distinct singular values, and we distinguish two cases: If the smaller singular value has multiplicity $d-1$, then a uniform random initialization $v^{0}\in\sphere^{d-1}$ will almost surely give $\norm{Av^{0}}>\sigma_{2}$ as the corresponding eigenspace has measure zero.
 Hence, we have $a^{0}\neq 0$ and can perform a step.
 Then either we are done (which is almost surely not the case) or we have $\sigma_{2}<\norm{Av^{k}}<\sigma_{1}$ and we obtain $\norm{Av^{k}}\to\norm{A}$ from Lemma~\ref{lem:B_Lemma}.
-If the larger singular value has multiplicity $d-1$ we argue as follows: We initialize $v^{0}$ which is almost surely not a right singular vector of $A$ and also it holds $\norm{Av^{0}}>\sigma_{2}$ almost surely.
+If the larger singular value has multiplicity $d-1$ we argue as follows: First note that $\sigma_1 \geq \norm{A v^0} \geq \sigma_2$ for any $v^0 \in \RR^d$.
+Second, if we initialize $v^{0}$ uniformly on $\sphere^{d-1}$, and since the eigenspace corresponding to $\sigma_1$ is one dimensional, having equality in the lower bound means the $v^0$ is a right singular vector corresponding to $\sigma_2$, where the eigenspace is measure zero such that $\norm{Av^{0}}>\sigma_{2}$ almost surely.
 Moreover, by Lemma~\ref{lem:a=0-at-sing-vecs} we obtain that $a_0 \neq 0$ holds (a.s.).
 By optimality of the stepsize $\tau_0 \in \RR$ we obtain a direct projection onto the space of normalized maximal singular vectors, which is in this case an equator of the $(d-1)$-sphere.
 We end up with convergence after one iteration, i.e. $\norm{A v^1} = \sigma_1$. \end{remark}

 \begin{remark}[Handling the case of singular values of multiplicity $d$---detecting orthonormal columns] A curious fact about Algorithm~\ref{alg:mafno-orth-exact} is as follows: If we sample $v^{0}$ uniformly on the unit sphere and observe $a_0 = 0$, then we almost surely have that the operator~$A$ has orthogonal columns and all have the same norm, i.e. that